mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 of duty in the Star Marines may give a character a grounding in combat and weapons use, but the character risks injury in battle.
-A term spent in a corporation is unlikely to get the character injured or killed, but won’t usually give skills valuable in combat.
+A term spent in a corporation is unlikely to get the character injured or killed, but won't usually give skills valuable in combat.

 In addition to skills, characters can pick up benefits such as cash or contacts from a career.
 However, there are limits on how many